To manage a course’s reading list, you must have one of the following roles:

 You can also access this page by searching for reading lists; see Searching in Alma.

-You can also access this page by clicking one of the following tasks in the task list (see Tasks in the Task List):
+You can also access this page by selecting one of the Reading List tasks in the task list (see Tasks in the Task List).

 Reading List Task List Page

-The fields on this pages are as follows (note that not all columns appear by default; select the columns to appear in the list in the Columns drop-down):
+The fields on this pages are as follows (note that some columns are initially hidden, by default:

 - Code - The reading list code